bokkypoobah/BokkyPooBahsEtherRefundablePrize/README.md

 # BokkyPooBah's Ether Refundable Prize

 A gift token backed by ethers.

+My initial use is to incentivise The DAO token holders to withdraw their refunds, but anyone is free to use these unlimited (but increasingly costlier to purchase) tokens as a digital ETH gift card.

 The [BokkyPooBahsEtherRefundablePrize.sol](https://github.com/bokkypoobah/BokkyPooBahsEtherRefundablePrize/blob/d54b38150ca8c5623bc9786f298421552cf2b861/contract/BokkyPooBahsEtherRefundablePrize.sol) contract has been deployed to [0xed7da010027967365e0a7c370c1dde2f9fe4477f](https://etherscan.io/address/0xed7da010027967365e0a7c370c1dde2f9fe4477f) at 02:54:00 Mon April 10 2017  UTC (Unix timestamp 1491792840).